agude/agude.github.io/_books/star_light.md

 _Kwembly_---captained by the Dondragmer from {{ mission }}---gets stuck on an outcropping and the humans and Mesklinites have to figure out how to rescue it.
-This is made tougher by the fact that the Mesklinites, once again, have their own motive.
+This is made tougher by the fact that the Mesklinites, once again, have their own, hidden motive.

-In general the plot moves too slowly.
+The plot moves too slowly.
 The _Kwembly_ is stuck on the rock for the entire book (well it gets down and is immediately re-stuck in ice).
 Like
 {{ mission }}, {{ the_author }} intends to build tension not with the ship but
-with the fact that the Mesklinites are working at cross purposes to the humans, but again it fails to build tension and is resolved in a couple of pages with the two sides talking it out.
+with the fact that the Mesklinites are working at cross purposes to the humans.
+Again it fails to build tension and is resolved in a couple of pages with the two sides talking it out.

 One of {{ clements }} weaknesses in these two books is that he likes his characters too much.
 He wants them to be good people, and he wants good things to happen to them, so the potential backstabbing and betrayals are always defused in a few paragraphs.

-{{ the_author }} clearly heard the critique that his characters were too human and added several digressions where he explains that they are not, and additionally adds some non-human behavior like patience.
+{{ the_author }} clearly heard the critique of {{ mission }} that his

-Like {{ mission }} I didn't really feel like the story took place on an alien world.
-Yeah it's weird that water-ammonia mixtures freeze and thaw at weird pressures and temperatures, but that wasn't really any different than if the book had taken place in the snow.
-I think this comes down to {{ clements }}
+characters were too human and added several digressions where he explains that they think differently, and additionally adds some non-human behaviors like not getting anxious or second guessing themselves.
+They still feel completely human.
+Similarly, and just like {{ mission }}, the world didn't feel alien, in the way that the neutron star did in the {{ cheela_series }}.
+I think this is partially due to {{ clements }} philosophy of science fiction, that the main fun is to come up with rules and try to stick with them, not necessarily to immerse the reader.[^game]

-style, in which following the self-imposed rules is the important part of hard sci-fi.[^game]
+In the end the book was fine, but slow going.
+I with more tension and tighter editing I think it could have surpassed {{ mission }}, but as it stands it's slightly worse.

 [^game]:
     > Writing a science fiction story is fun, not work. [... ] The fun, and